The Society Wheel

 competence or labour, you continue to the sector Supply.
 The Culture sector, finally, is chosen

-if you want to be informed about, for example, travel and tourism or about history and cultural heritage related to transport.
+if you want to be informed about, for example, history and cultural heritage related to transport.

 In this way, as I said, not only the transport industry is highlighted but also